30 Dec Ways To Beat Anxiety Related To Hashimoto’s Thyroiditis

 To help regulate your blood sugar, start your morning off with some sort of protein and fat.
-Studies have shown that a high protein diet can prevent gains of body fat, reduced daily food intake and feelings of hunger, and stabilized glucose levels.
+Studies have shown that a high protein diet can prevent gains of body fat, reduce daily food intake and feelings of hunger, and stabilize glucose levels.
 Think about a breakfast that is filled with organic nut butter, organic eggs, or a delicious protein muffin– and try reducing your intake of carbohydrates.

 Body Chemistry: Dietary Supplements